limpens/esp32-8048S043/README.md

 BUG: The touch sensor sometimes throws errors due to i2c communication although the component is issueing a reset.

-Set esp-idf target to ESP32S3.
+* Set esp-idf target to ESP32S3, other versions might lack rgb panel support.
+* The supplied sdkconfig.defaults configures SPIRAM, regenerate your sdkconfig if needed.

 Using lvgl release 8.3

 Clone repository with:

     git clone --recurse-submodules <url>